-VCWN 2021-2024 Strategic Plan Goals
+VCWN 2025-2027 Strategic Plan Goals

-- 1) Expand and improve the talent pipeline of adults and young adults for regional employers - a) Area #11 leads the Northern Virginia IT Employment Initiative (NVITE) Industry Sector Coalition (ISC), that brings together businesses, government, nonprofits, and educational institutions to meet employer needs by building a diverse talent pool of skilled entry-level IT workers.
-Area #11 and Northern Virginia Community College have also been partners together since 2005 on NoVaHealthForce, a coalition of health care providers in Northern Virginia - b) Through a partnership with the Prince William County Department of Economic Development, SkillSource is assisting furloughed, unemployed, and underemployed residents impacted by the COVID-19 Pandemic with training, employment, and other supportive services, and helping employers to retain and hire qualified workers. - c) Area #11 has two (2) employment centers in the Fairfax County Jail and the Prince William County Manassas Adult Detention Center.
-Area #11 also has been awarded multiple TANF Employment Advancement grants that have been awarded through the Virginia Department of Social Services, and works closely with the local DSS agencies. - d) Area #11 is committed to continuing to provide more professional development and staff training for workforce staff.
+- 1) Expand and improve the talent pipeline of youth and adults and facilitate connections to jobs provided by businesses. - a) Area #11 leads the Northern Virginia Employer Solutions Team (EST), that brings together job developers and business services representatives from the WIOA program, state and local government agencies, and community-based partners, to collaborate on how to meet employer needs by building a diverse talent pool of skilled entry-level workers. - Area #11 and Northern Virginia Community College have also been long-time partners together on NoVaHealthForce, a coalition of health care providers in Northern Virginia - c) Through partnerships with Fairfax County government and the Prince William County Department of Economic Development and Tourism, SkillSource has led two initiatives using American Rescue Plan Act (ARPA) funding to assist furloughed, unemployed, and underemployed residents impacted by the COVID-19 Pandemic with training, workbased learning, employment, and other supportive services, and helping employers to hire qualified workers. - d) Area #11 has two (2) employment centers in the Fairfax County Jail and the Prince William County Manassas Adult Detention Center.
+Area #11 also has been awarded multiple TANF Employment Advancement grants that have been awarded through the Virginia Department of Social Services, and works closely with the local DSS agencies. - e) Area #11 is committed to continuing to provide more professional development and staff training for workforce staff.